noahbuilds/the-stack/README.md

 ## Deployment:

 -   **Service:**
-    -   The website is deployed on like Vercel.
+    -   The website is deployed on Vercel.

 ## Bonus Features: